CalebABG/CCSUTourbot-ROS/bash_scripts/duckietown/Duckietown-InstallAndSetup.md

 ## Building and running Duckietown ROS Image
 1. Clone the Git repo from official duckietown maintainers of Docker image - for now we'll use ```master19``` branch: [Repo](https://github.com/duckietown/rpi-ros-kinetic-base)
 2. Open terminal in the root directory of the newly cloned repo
-3. Copy this build script [buildme.sh](https://github.com/CalebABG/CCSUTourbot-ROS/blob/master/bash_scripts/duckietown/buildme.sh) script to build the ```amd64``` arch version of the Docker image instead of the default ```arm32v7``` image which is designed to be used on the duckie-car/bot
+3. Copy this build script into the root directory of the git repo - [buildme.sh](https://github.com/CalebABG/CCSUTourbot-ROS/blob/master/bash_scripts/duckietown/buildme.sh) script to build the ```amd64``` arch version of the Docker image instead of the default ```arm32v7``` image which is designed to be used on the duckie-car/bot
    1. You will need to make the script executable.
 In the terminal with the root directory of the git repo, type in and execute this command:
       1. ```chmod +x buildme.sh```
 4. Now that the script is executable, last thing to do is start the build of the image!